BlaineWD/mmf/image_augmentation/README.md

 Script to augment the hateful memes dataset

+## Conda

 Create conda environment: `conda env create -f requirements.yml`

 Activate conda environment: `conda activate image_augmentation`

+## Setup

+Download the unmodified hateful_memes.zip and unzip it to project root (up a folder from this README).
+Check that it is a folder called `hateful_memes` with a `data` folder inside

+Make sure that `hateful_memes_augmented` folder does not exist or is empty

+## Running

-Run these from project root (up a level):
+Run these from project root :

 Run script and replace all images with randomly augmented versions of images: `python image_augmentation/randomly_augment_images.py`